Arts Council Workshops, Classes

 The mission of the Mackinaw City Area Arts Council is to promote and encourage participation in and appreciation of the Fine Arts in the Greater Mackinaw City Area through exhibits, education, activities and performances.
 Providing art related experiences for our youth is a high priority.
 Partnerships are key to the success of MCAAC programs.
 Most projects involve the Mackinaw City Public Schools, Mackinaw Area Public Library, Mackinaw Area Historical Society, Mackinaw Woman’s Club, and local businesses either directly or indirectly.
 All programs of MCAAC are supported by a grant from the Michigan Council for Arts and Cultural Affairs.

 ART SHOW AT WAWATAM SENIOR CENTER

-Want to share your talents and your art?
-Art show coming this month to Wawatam Senior Center hosted by MCAAC board member Stephen Smith.
-Call Stephen at 517-331-1857 to display your work.
+Art show was October 2018 at Wawatam Senior Center hosted by MCAAC board member Stephen Smith.

 WAWATAM SENIOR ARTS SHOW